symfony/symfony-docs/reference/twig_reference.rst

 a lot of built-in functions, filters, tags and tests (learn more about them from the `Twig Reference`_).

-Symfony adds some custom extensions on top of Twig to integrate some components into the Twig templates.
-Below is information about all the custom :ref:`functions <reference-twig-functions>`, :ref:`filters <reference-twig-filters>`, :ref:`tags <reference-twig-tags>` and :ref:`tests <reference-twig-tests>` that are added when using the Symfony Core Framework.
+Symfony adds custom extensions on top of Twig to integrate some components into the Twig templates.
+The following sections describe the custom :ref:`functions <reference-twig-functions>`, :ref:`filters <reference-twig-filters>`, :ref:`tags <reference-twig-tags>` and :ref:`tests <reference-twig-tests>` that are available when using the Symfony Core Framework.

 There may also be tags in bundles you use that aren't listed here.